andreashuber69/eslint-config/README.md

   </a>
 </p>

-This is a comprehensive, carefully curated and tested [shareable eslint config](https://eslint.org/docs/latest/developer-guide/shareable-configs) for [TypeScript](https://www.typescriptlang.org/) projects.
+This is a comprehensive and carefully curated [shareable eslint config](https://eslint.org/docs/latest/developer-guide/shareable-configs) for [TypeScript](https://www.typescriptlang.org/) projects.

+## Rationale

+A search for **eslint-config** and **typescript** on https://npmjs.com lists well over 2500 packages.
+Despite this abundance, I've failed to find a package that satisfies what I was looking for, namely:

-To get an idea of what this config tries to achieve, it's probably best to compare the number of active rules recommended for **TypeScript** projects
-([see TS eslint quick start](https://typescript-eslint.io/getting-started#quickstart)) to the number of active rules in this configuration.
+- Leverage the best eslint-plugins to thoroughly inspect code.
+To get an idea of what this config tries to achieve, it's probably best to compare the number of active rules recommended for **TypeScript** projects ([see TS eslint quick start](https://typescript-eslint.io/getting-started#quickstart)) to the number of active rules in this configuration.
 At the time of writing the count is 67 for the recommended set compared to 493 in this package.
-In other words, your code gets a much more thorough treatment.
   More specifically, we try to ...
   - flag as many problems and as much inconsistent formatting as possible while keeping false positives low.
 Developers should be able to correct most errors and warnings by rewriting the code as opposed to sprinkling it with `eslint-disable`.
   - treat developers as responsible human beings and trust that they have a good sense of how much and what documentation is necessary.
 Forcing developers to write docs usually leads to text that is not actually helpful and therefore a waste of time.
   - enforce established ES and TS naming conventions.
+- Make installation, configuration and maintenance as easy as possible.
+With npm >= 7.0 you only need to install and update this package.
+All dependencies are kept up to date automatically, see [Getting Started](#getting-started) for more information.
+- Closely track the versions of all dependencies and release new config versions as necessary.
+- Last but not least: Automatically test the configuration, such that changes (e.g. added or removed rules) are detected and the rules listed in the configuration are always in sync with the rules provided by **eslint** and the plugins.

 To see how the linted code will look like, you can look at [async-css-plugin](https://github.com/andreashuber69/async-css-plugin/tree/develop/src) and